 So, right here let’s imagine 1 second is lost in every label correction that leads to an average net positive gain of 3.8 seconds per label, resulting in a cost reduction of about 60%.
 And it matters when you achieve state-of-the-art performance for deep learning models that often require millions of labeled images with the best quality.

 QA PRODUCTION MODELS – AI-enabled Fully Automated Predictions

-The fully functional machine learning application is believed to be one that makes decisions independent without human interference.
-In this case the labeling process is entirely automated and all predictions would be decisions and this workflow chart would compress into a single step.
+The fully functional machine learning application is believed to make decisions independently without human interference.
+In this case, the labeling process is entirely automated, and all predictions would be decisions and this workflow chart would compress into a single step.
 However, such models operating in the real are not 100% accurate every time.
-While AI-based applications only reduce the need of human input but not eliminate completely.
+While AI-based applications only reduce the need for human input but not eliminate it.

 However, humans play an important role in machine learning, even after the deployment of models.
-Actually, data collection, training, and deployment – the three basic pillars of machine learning are not isolated stages that happen in sequential order.
+Data collection, training, and deployment – the three basic pillars of machine learning are not isolated stages that happen in sequential order.

 All they operate at the same time and interactively to form a sophisticated and complex workflow.
 And like any other mission’s critical system once the model has been installed it still needs to be maintained and updated on regular basis.
-And this is another scenario where predictions can fit into a big picture of building best deep learning models.
+And this is another scenario where predictions can fit into the big picture of building the best deep learning models.

-Every prediction that a model makes in a real world application is accompanied by a confidence score.
+Every prediction that a model makes in a real-world application is accompanied by a confidence score.
 And models are great at showing us how confident they are in their prediction.
 Hence, you can set a confidence score benchmark to define how to treat a model’s prediction in production.
-A prediction with a confidence score above that benchmark will be considered as final decision without human intervention whereas a prediction below the confidence benchmark will go through a quality check assurance process.
+A prediction with a confidence score above that benchmark will be considered as a final decision without human intervention whereas a prediction below the confidence benchmark will go through a quality check assurance process.